Jiří Tožička

-Jiří Tožička (14 November 1901 - 15 May 1981) was a Czechoslovak ice hockey player who competed in the 1928 Winter Olympics and in the 1936 Winter Olympics.He was born in Prague.
+Jiří Tožička (14 November 1901 – 15 May 1981) was a Czech ice hockey player who competed for Czechoslovakia in the 1928 Winter Olympics and in the 1936 Winter Olympics.
+He was born in Prague.
 In 1928 he participated with the Czechoslovak team in the Olympic tournament.

 Eight years later he was also a member of the Czechoslovak team which finished fourth in the 1936 Olympic tournament.